jkone27/fsi-web-minimal/test/README.md

 then normally run the test `dotnet fsi test.fsx`

-the test is performed against the OpenApi contract using the awesome [SwaggerProvider](https://fsprojects.github.io/SwaggerProvider/#/) you should see in your server terminal window the endpoints being hit, and you will get a print result for your test endpoint invocation.
+you should see in your server terminal window the endpoints being hit, and you will get a print result for your test endpoint invocation.

 ### DevContainer and DOCKER